Donald Trump, Alt-Right Goddess

 If you've happened upon /pol/ or are active on 4chan, you will have learned about meme magic, Kek, and Donald Trump.
 For those who are unfamiliar, Kek began as a synonym for 'LOL' and became associated with Pepe the frog.
 On 4chan, every post is given a unique, numerical string so that another anonymous poster can reference it when replying.
 Posts that end with double digits of the same number are values higher than those without, triples are valued more than doubles, and so on.
 When digits repeat at the end, this is called a GET.

 When Pepe or "Kek" the frog became the mascot for /pol/'s infatuation with Donald Trump, it seemed that posts of Kek earned more GETs and were favored by chance. /pol/ then realized that Kek was an ancient Egyptian deity that was, coincidentally, a frog.
-Coincidences tend to excite meme culture and make certain memes special to those who were first- hand witnesses of the coincidence and more Kek posts were spawned, earning more GETs.
+Coincidences tend to excite meme culture and make certain memes special to those who were first- hand witnesses of the coincidence and, in this case, of Trump/Pepe, more Kek posts were spawned, earning more GETs.
 An ancient Egyptian deity seemed to be making Trump's presence, at least on the message board, luckier.

 This was not rational, but magical thinking.

 Donald Trump and the alt-right live and perceive the world based on images of what seems to be the case.
-They feel that “they” are taking “our” women, that “they” are taking “our” jobs, that “they” are a violent people based on stereotypes of black, Muslim, Latino/a, and Asian characterizations.
+They feel that a “they” is taking “our” women, that this “they” is taking “our” jobs, that this “they” is a violent people based on stereotypes of black, Muslim, Latino/a, and Asian characterizations.
 White people, educated or not, male or female, straight or not, do not frequently interact with actual people of color and base most of their perceptions on fiction.
-In fact, having even one person of color in a white person's life will make them less racist because it cuts into the screen of stereotypes that white person frequently uses, for lack of anything better, to define the Other.
+In fact, having even one person of color in a white person's life will make them less racist because it cuts into the screen of stereotypes that a white person frequently uses, for lack of anything better, to define the Other.

 Cultural archetypes and stereotypes, when believed, are immensely powerful symbols with or without chaos magic.
-The associative "alt-right"thinking is no less intelligent than rational thinking, and is just, if not more, powerful when you consider how much of the digital age is also defined by image-making. [and how exponential digital communications can be] Magic, however, is amoral and will serve its own purpose no matter who uses it, whether it is an Asian woman for protection against her bullying boss or a group of white supremacists trying to put their leader into the Oval Office.
+The associative "alt-right" thinking is no less intelligent than rational thinking, and is just, if not more powerful when you consider how much of the digital age is also defined by image-making.
+Magic, however, is amoral and will serve its own purpose no matter who uses it whether it is an Asian woman doing so for protection against her bullying boss, or a group of white supremacists trying to put their leader into the Oval Office.